davidedc97/UniverCity/README.md

   Dart and Bootstrap 4 Developers

 ## What is UniverCity
-UniverCity will be a platform where everyone, students and teacher, can share and search for notes written in any format (hand-written or formatted text and many others).
+UniverCity is a platform where everyone, students and teacher, can share and search for notes written in any format (hand-written or formatted text and many others).

 ### Main features [__SEE WIKI FOR FEATURES DESCRIPTION__](https://github.com/davidedc97/UniverCity/wiki/1.-List-of-possible-features)
 - Mashup notes from different users' notes